 6. Original Compositions

 Being original is crucially important not just for being a good professional photographer, also for every person who starts off their business based on their arts and skills.
 It is important that you create your own particular style and a separate name for yourself in the industry.
 In the case of photography, the way you compose your pictures and how you present your pictures to the world makes all the difference.
 So, experiment on yourself to get to know your style and the best type of composition you can make.
 This is the only way you can separate yourself from the rest of the photographers.

 7. Focus On Specifics

 Almost every wedding is the same for a normal eye.
 But as a photographer, you need to focus on the specifics that make every wedding special to the couples.
 The specifics are important as what you see important in a wedding is what is going to be captured.
 So you need quick thinking while shooting at a wedding.
 For instance, the ring is something that is very special for both the couples, so it makes a good memory and is not something to be missed out.
 A good photographer always looks for these specifics to make the wedding more memorable.

 8. Make Proper Use Of Lighting

-Lighting is an important aspect of photography which is used for giving effects to the photographs.
+Lighting is an important aspect of photography that is used for giving effects to the photographs.
 Since the photographer has to carry all the equipment himself during a wedding, it is important that they choose the lighting carefully.
 Best the option is bounce light as these lights are easy to carry and handle and you get more time to focus on the lens settings.

 Hermit Chawla is a Marketing Manager at Sprak Design.
 He would love to share thoughts on Photography Brochure Templates, Lifestyle Design, Branding Firm, Exhibition design etc..